PaulOfili/personal-site/content/about/index.md

 Do  have a good read!!!
 Cheers!!!

+Oh yeah, almost forgot [my resume](https://gohugo.io/themes/installing/).

 The navigation bar is pretty dope, aint it?

-Oh yeah, almost forgot [my resume](https://gohugo.io/themes/installing/).
-My bad.

 <!-- ## Installation